Goals

 1. Serial communication

-1b) Loopback test
+1a) Loopback test

-In loop back mode, the signals sent out on the TX pin are wired straight to the RX pin.
+In loopback mode, the signals sent out on the TX pin are wired straight to the RX pin.
 Reading from the RX pin will read the characters sent over TX.

-$ tio /dev/YOUR_DEVICE_PATH
+$ tio /dev/YOUR_DEVICE_NAME

 Type some characters in the tio window.
 They should be echoed by tio.
 Try manually sending a line feed LF by typing control-j (hold down control key and type j) and a carriage return CR by typing control-m.
 What is the difference in behavior of LF versus CR?
-When you hit the enter/return key on your keyboard, does it seem to send a LF, a CR, or both?
+When you type the enter/return key on your keyboard, does it seem to send a LF, a CR, or both?

-Keep on typing while your neighbor reaches over and gently disconnects one end of the loopback jumper.
+Continue typing while your neighbor reaches over and gently disconnects one end of the loopback jumper.
 Where are the characters going now?

 Reconnect the jumper and type some more.
 Your characters are echoed again.

-Initialize the dram on the Mango Pi by entering the following command in your terminal (not your tio window), and see what is printed in your tio window!
+Have tio running and connected.
+Initialize the Mango Pi dram by entering the xfel ddr d1 command in your shell window (not tio window), and see what is printed in your tio window!

 $ xfel ddr d1